prabhjotbawa/eks/README.md

 - cluster-autoscaler.tf: applies helm chart to crate the autoscaler
 - aws-lb.tf: creates lb, reads the polices from a json file
-- nginx-controller.tf: installs the nginx controller and an instance of the IngressClassResource which will be used to create a nlb balancer to manage traffic into the cluster
+- nginx-controller.tf: installs the nginx controller and an instance of the IngressClassResource which will be used to create a nlb balancer to manage traffic into the cluster, NLB are cost-effective and use config map to point to different services using the same load balancer
-Note: Typically addons like storage drivers, CNI drivers use OIDC providers to link IAM roles with service accounts however components like metrics server, cluster auto scaler use pod identity association Control plane logs are not enabled by default, however can be enabled by setting it in `eks.tf`
+Note: Typically addons like storage drivers, CNI drivers use OIDC providers to link IAM roles with service accounts however components like metrics server, cluster auto scaler can use pod identity association to authenticate Control plane logs are not enabled by default, however can be enabled by setting it in `eks.tf`
+- cert-manger.tf: needed when using TLS with nginx controller to generate certs using cert-manager to encrypt the traffic